jospueyo/singularity-guide/99-example-postgis-container.md

 A user needed a container running:
 - postgresql
 - postgis

-to remotely access a server, and have the ability to install extensions, and let the cluster do the computation.
+so he could access a remote database, and have the ability to install extensions, and let the cluster do the computation.

 ## step 1: download the official postgis container image and create a sandbox to configure it
 ```